KrisAirdancer/Golden_Ramen_Bowl/README.md

 - Skip footer, header, etc. for now.
 - Add Nav Bar to all pages.

-**Stage 2.2** - Basic Routing
+COMPLETE **Stage 2.2** - Basic Routing

-- Setup routing between the new pages
+- Setup routing between the new pages.
+- Routing for,
+    - About Us page
+    - Homepage

 **Stage 2.3** - Finish adding partials

 - See head.ejs in Node.js Crash Course project for how this works.
+- Replace the `<head>` tags currently in the page .ejs files with an EJS tag that pulls in the head.ejs.
 - Add the rest of the partials for the site:
     - footer.ejs
     - header.ejs